CepGen -- A generic central exclusive processes event generator for hadron-hadron collisions

 \subsection{Events generation}

 The generation of unweighted events to be used as observable states in a simulated process is performed through the \emph{hit or miss} Monte Carlo technique.

-When the VEGAS integration algorithm described above is used, the grid-preparation stage may be used again to optimise the unweighting of events through importance sampling, and reduce the per-phase space point generation time.
+For the Vegas integration algorithm, the grid-preparation stage may be used again to optimize the unweighting of events through importance sampling, and reduce the per-phase space point generation time.
 This procedure, known as \emph{integrand treatment} may be steered directly by the user.

 Since its version 1.0, CepGen introduces an experimental multi-thread implementation of the event generation component.
-With this approach, the reduced information sharing between each single thread is allowing for them to build unweighted events in a fast optimised way.
+With this approach, the reduced information sharing between each single thread is allowing for them to build unweighted events in a fast optimized way.
 It allows a noticeable reduction of the per-event generation time of most complex processes currently supported.